 You'll notice that almost all dairy is missing from the level 1 list, except cottage cheese.
-We recommend all new members hold back on dairy products for the first 2-3 days to establish the best baseline.
+We recommend all new members hold back on dairy products for the first 2 to 3 days to establish the best baseline.

 Cottage cheese is mainly recommended for vegetarian protein and activity fuel for members who are working or more active.
 If you are not in either of these two categories, we recommend waiting until Level 2 to re-introduce cottage cheese.

 As for anything, work with your coach to customize your food plan to best fit your lifestyle and preferences!